PierreGode/Linux-Active-Directory-join-script/README.md

 reboot and wait 5 min before login

 If you have issues with slow replies from the domain controller i have added lines to nsswitch an sssd to prevent hangs, slow logins and slow repy from sudo commands in a teminal. this was added 2017/11 so if you have and older "join" than 2017/11 you should do a rejoin.

+How to git?
+On linux client install git = sudo apt-get install git -y Clone this repo = sudo git clone https://github.com/PierreGode/Linux-Active-Directory-join-script.git To update repo to latest version = in the folder Linux-Active-Directory-join-script/ = sudo git pull